 After a few sessions, the therapist said something that, very peculiarly, lifted a very heavy weight off my shoulders: “It seems like you are showing all the symptoms of severe depression.”

 I wasn’t even shocked by that revelation.
 I had done some research online and sort of knew what was going on with me.
 We talked a lot about what I had gone through, and I slowly discovered that one of the major reasons for my depression was the fact that, for the past five years, I have been going against my temperament and personality.

-Doing small talk even though I hated it, faking extraversion and being outgoing just for the sake of fitting in, and pleasing people were some of the biggest mistakes I could’ve ever made.
+Doing small talk even though I hated it, faking extroversion and being outgoing just for the sake of fitting in and pleasing people were some of the biggest mistakes I could’ve ever made.

 I knew it was time for me to come back to my roots.